ehsanshahrabi/project4-us-immigration/README.md

 Identifying the top 10 countries by percentage of total immigration for each year

 Load: The final cleaned data is saved to a new CSV file.
-Ehsan's Portion/Resources/immigration_selected_2005_2019.csv
+Resources/immigration_selected_2005_2019.csv

-Additionally, it is also creat a SQLite database to meet project requirements.Ehsan's Portion/Resources/immigration_selected_2005_2019_sqlite.sqlite
+Additionally, it is also creat a SQLite database to meet project requirements.
+Database/immigration_selected_2005_2019_sqlite.sqlite

 ## Predictions with Machine Learning steps, Analytics and Visualization:
 We start perediction and find final ML model with following Jupiter notbook files:

-1- In Mirian's folder : Prophel Model (Mirian's folder/Prophet_2019_metrics.ipynb)
+1- Prophel Model (Prophet_2019_metrics.ipynb)

-2- In Yi's Portion : Neural network model  (Yi's Portion/neural.ipynb)
+2- Neural network model  (neural.ipynb)

-3- in Ehsan's Portion : These notebooks include different machine learning models such as ARIMA, SARIMAX, RandomForestRegressor, and Linear Regression. ( Ehsan's Portion/ML-ARIMA.ipynb, Ehsan's Portion/ML-RandomForestRegressor.ipynb, Ehsan's Portion/ML-SARIMAX.ipynb, Ehsan's Portion/ML-LinearRegression.ipynb)
+3- Linear Regression (ML-LinearRegression.ipynb)

+4- SARIMAX (ML-SARIMAX.ipynb)

+5- ARIMA (ML-ARIMA.ipynb)

+6- RandomForestRegressor (ML-RandomForestRegressor.ipynb)

-4- Final Machine Learning model.
+7- Final Machine Learning model.

-5- Analytics and Visualization.
+8- Analytics and Visualization.

 ## 1- Prophet model: